SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Experiments

 \subsection{In-distribution Test Results}

-\textit{1) Quantitative Analysis:} For all the test results shown in Tables \ref{tab:in_distribution_result}-\ref{tab:ood_sf_result}, we evaluated 1250 samples across 5 random test seeds and calculated the mean performance and standard deviations of models trained with three different training seeds.
+\textit{1) Quantitative Analysis:} For all the test results shown in Tables \ref{tab:in_distribution_result}-\ref{tab:ood_sf_result}, we evaluate 1250 samples across 5 random test seeds and calculate the mean performance and standard deviations of models trained with 3 different training seeds.
 The test results under the same setting as the training environment (i.e., in distribution) are shown in Table \ref{tab:in_distribution_result}.

-From these results, we can see that rule-based methods SF and ORCA are not capable enough of handling complex scenarios in our settings, as indicated by their high collision rates (CR).
+From these results, we can see that rule-based methods SF and ORCA are not capable enough of handling complex scenarios in our settings, as indicated by their high CR.
 However, both methods have low ITR and high SD since they are specifically designed to avoid intrusions.
-When comparing all the RL-based methods, both SoNIC (w/ GST) and SoNIC (w/ CV) outperform other methods by a significant margin in safety metrics and ITR, indicating that SoNIC can generate both safe and polite trajectories that cause minimal intrusions to pedestrians.
-Although SoNIC has shorter TR, NT, and PL compared to RL models without constraints, this tradeoff is reasonable considering the overall improvement.
-While SoNIC (w/ GST) shows slightly better performance than SoNIC (w/ CV) in safety metrics, the gap is small, implying that our methods can effectively mitigate prediction errors.
-Additionally, we find that CRL (w/ ACI, on CR) does not offer advantages compared to RL (w/ ACI), meaning that direct constraints on collision rates do not improve safety.
-SoNIC outperforms CRL (w/ ACI, on CR) in every metric, which clearly demonstrates the effectiveness of spatial relaxation.
-Lastly, we observe that RL (w/ ACI) has advantages over RL (w/o ACI), meaning that RL agents can learn to leverage uncertainty metrics automatically, although not as effectively as SoNIC.
+When comparing all the RL-based methods, both SoNIC (w/ GST) and SoNIC (w/ CV) outperform other methods in safety metrics and ITR, indicating that SoNIC can generate both safe and polite trajectories that cause minimal intrusions to pedestrians.
+Although SoNIC has shorter TR, NT, and PL compared to RL models without constraints, this tradeoff is reasonable considering the overall improvement, especially since SR and CR are the most critical metrics.
+Notably, SoNIC (w/ GST) achieves an 11.67\% increase in success rate, decreases collisions by 4.51 times, and reduces intrusions by 2.83 times compared to CrowdNav++.
+While SoNIC (w/ GST) shows marginally better performance than SoNIC (w/ CV) in safety metrics, the small gap suggests that our methods effectively mitigate prediction errors and adapt well to simple prediction models.

+Interestingly, we observe a performance improvement in RL (w/ ACI) compared to RL (w/o ACI).
+This suggests that informing the agent about prediction uncertainties can enhance its ability to handle complex situations, though not as effectively as SoNIC.
+Furthermore, the performance increase in RL (w/ ACI, Penalty) compared to RL (w/ ACI) demonstrates that appropriate reward shaping can improve the performance of RL agents to some extent, but the improvement remains smaller than that of SoNIC (w/ GST).

+Additionally, CRL (w/ ACI, on CR) does not outperform RL (w/ ACI), suggesting that direct constraints on collision rates are ineffective in improving safety.
+SoNIC surpasses CRL (w/ ACI, on CR) across all metrics, which strongly supports the effectiveness of the spatial relaxation proposed in this paper.